 In some cases, it’s possible to modernize software in place—for example, on mainframes, as modern mainframe technology enables organizations to continue to use the venerable hardware platform as they modernize its software.
 In other situations, it’s possible to “lift and shift” and move software from less flexible platforms into the cloud.

-Some enterprises initiate lift-and-shift efforts to save on processing and maintenance costs, but many IT leaders soon realize that it’s possible to fine-tune the system to take advantage of the architectural benefits of scalability, elasticity, and on-demand availability as well.
+Some enterprises initiate lift-and-shift efforts to save on processing and maintenance costs, However, depending on the system, lifting and shifting simply extends existing problems.
+Many IT leaders soon realize that it’s possible to fine-tune the system to take advantage of the architectural benefits of scalability, elasticity, and on-demand availability as well.

 With the rise of microservices comes a third, relatively new trend: modernizing elements of complex, distributed applications while leaving other components alone―or more generally, updating different parts of such applications on different schedules, depending upon the needs of the business.